Doctor or Nurse?

 Nurse Telephone Appointments

-If you have a question about your medication or treatment or need health or travel advice, ask to speak to the nurse.
+If you have a question about your medication or treatment, ask to speak to the nurse.
 If you are unsure whether you need a doctor appointment, the nurse will be able to advise you.